 We came back to the hotel, and saw the presence of ubiquitous foot massage, and body massage centers in Siem Reap city for less than $10 per hour for the travel weary body and legs.
 After catching up with the dinner in one of the roadside eateries, where we had an interesting conversation with a lady from Ireland, who mentioned that she is on a world trip for more than a year after a messy divorce, we visited a night market called Angkor night market comprising of more than 200 souvenir shops open for a visit late evening, and saw the atmosphere was vibrant.
 We had a massage at Dr. Fish massage, a place where your tired feet dipped in water is massaged by numerous fishes taking a miniscule bite at your dry skin in the feet.
 Next day, John, the tuk-tuk driver came and picked us up early morning at 4:15 am to see the sunrise at Angkor Wat.
 The Angkor Wat sunrise was mesmerizing that I was awestruck and was rooted for 4 hours taking series of pictures with both the camera, and the cell phone, a lifetime accomplishment considering that I have a very restless personality .Once we were done with the sunrise, we walked around Angkor Wat, though entry inside is restricted due to the damage caused to the structure by the tourists and ongoing renovations.
 Angkor Wat is a Vishnu temple as I mentioned above, though later it was converted into Buddhist temple by the kings based upon the religious affiliation at that time.
 Angkor Wat is depicted in the current flag of the Kingdom of Cambodia.

 We returned back to the hotel to catch-up for breakfast, and we went back to see different temples including Ta Prohm shown in the Angelina Jolie’s Tomb Raider.
-But the very impressive temple was the Bayon, which was originally a Buddhist temple but later converted to a Hindu temple by the then king, who destroyed the Buddha statues inside and replaced them with Shiva Lingas.
+But the very impressive temple was the Bayon, which was originally a Buddhist temple but later converted to a Hindu temple by the then king, who threw away the Buddha statues inside into a nearby well and replaced them with Shiva Lingas.
 Bayon is truly the crown jewel of Angkor Thom and the striking feature is the 216 faces of Bodhisattva Avalokiteshvara carved on the gigantic towers.

 Though we tried to cover as many temples we could in a single day we were disappointed, that we could see less than 15 temples for that day, and regretted our poor planning though the backpack trip took us more than 4 months of planning and almost every day calls between friends.
 Truth be told, we never anticipated such a wonder, and if we had even a slight inkling we would have dropped Phnom Penh from our planning.
 We had just spent a depressing 3 days after getting to visit Tuol Sleng Genocide Museum and Killings Fields – two symbols of the genocidal regime of Khmer Rouge which had caused havoc to Cambodia between 1975 and 1979.